SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 ## Step 4 - Eliminate noise from unintended events
 Since we have subscribed to the Support Case Create event, an event will be emitted on the shared topic whenever a participant logs a support case.
 Naturally, this could result in each participant receiving more support cases than expected, leading to inaccurate or misleading summarizations.
 To prevent this, we will introduce a  filtering step based on the customerID to eliminate unnecessary noise and ensure the data remains relevant and accurate.
-1. Add a new Flow step by clicking on the (+) button after the previous content modifer step.
+1. Add a new Flow step by clicking on the (+) button after the previous content modifier step.
 Select the 'Router' step in the presented dialog.
 <br>![](../ex4/images/image-18.png)

 1. Title the step as `Route Customer ID` in the General tab of the Property Sheet.
-Click on the 'search step' text box in th right side of the screen and search for a 'content modifier' step.
+Click on the 'search step' text box on the right side of the screen and search for a 'content modifier' step.
 Click on the (+) next to the step to start adding it.
 <br>![](../ex4/images/image-19.png)

 1. Place the box below the 'Route Customer ID' step.
 Title this step as 'Set Custom Status'.
 <br>![](../ex4/images/image-20.png)

-1. Click-hold on the 'connector' button of the router step, drag the connector and place it on the 'Set Custom Status' content modifier.
+1. Click-hold on the 'connector' button of the router step, drag the connector, and place it on the 'Set Custom Status' content modifier.
 <br>![](../ex4/images/image-21.png)

 1. After this second route is created, title it as 'Others'.
 Mark this as the 'Default Route' by checking the box.
 <br>![](../ex4/images/image-22.png)

 1. Click on the first route (titled Route 1) and rename it to 'Assigned'.
-Click on the 'Processing' tab in the propety shet and set the 'Expression Type' to 'Non-XML' and the condition as `${property.customerID} = ${property.assignedParticipantID}`.
+Click on the 'Processing' tab in the property sheet and set the 'Expression Type' to 'Non-XML' and the condition as `${property.customerID} = ${property.assignedParticipantID}`.
 <br>![](../ex4/images/image-23.png)

 1. Click on the 'Assigned' route and 'Add a Flow Step'.